Alliedium/awesome-devops/09_proxmox_fstrim_cloudinit_ansible_lvm_08-sep-2022/ansible/ansible.md

 ### Steps: ###

-We need hosts.ini file to specify the ip addresses of the hosts we want to change by this script.
+A hosts.ini file is necessary to specify the IP addresses of the hosts supposed to get affected by the playbook.
-In our case they were placed into directory named cloudinit-vms.
+The file is placed into directory named cloudinit-vms.
 ```
 cd ..
 cd ./inventory/cloudinit-vms
 nano ./hosts.ini
 ```

-Once we have specified the ips and the hostnames we would like to be set on those vms, we need to turn on ssh-agent:
+Once the IPs and the preferable hostnames are specified, ssh-agent has to be enabled:
 ```
 cd ~
 eval `ssh-agent`
 ssh-add ./id_rsa_cloudinit
 ```

-Then we can run our playbook:
+Then run the playbook:
 ```
 cd k8s-experiments/ansible/
 ansible-playbook -i ./inventory/cloudinit-vms/hosts.ini -v ./playbooks/change-hostnames.yml
 ```

-In case we need info about roles:
+In case info about roles is necessary:
 ```
 ansible-galaxy role --help
 ```